Compton Spectrometer and Imager

 The Compton Spectrometer and Imager (COSI) is a NASA SMEX astrophysics mission that will launch a soft gamma-ray telescope (0.2–5 MeV) in 2027.
-It is a wide-field compact Compton telescope (CCT) that is uniquely suited to investigate the "MeV gap" (0.1–10 MeV).
+It is a wide-field compact Compton telescope (CCT) that will partially investigate the "MeV gap" (0.1–10 MeV) with high spectral resolution but limited collecting area.
 It provides imaging, spectroscopy, and polarimetry of astrophysical sources, and its germanium detectors provide excellent energy resolution for emission line measurements.

 The germanium detectors have an instantaneous field of view of more than 25% of the sky, and they are surrounded on the sides and bottom by active shields, which provide background rejection while also allowing for detection of gamma-ray bursts and other gamma-ray flares across the majority of the sky.

 History

 COSI has its origins in the Nuclear Compton Telescope (NCT), which was a prototype designed to study astrophysical sources of nuclear line emission and gamma-ray polarization.
 The NCT was a balloon-borne soft gamma-ray telescope, flying on several high-altitude balloon missions to test and refine its technology.
 Flights included launches from locations such as New Zealand and Antarctica.

 Pictured here, the 18.8 million-cubic-foot SPB prepares for lift-off with COSI from Wanaka Airport in 2016.

 COSI evolved from the advancements and lessons learned from the NCT missions.
 The improved design incorporated germanium cross-strip detectors to enhance sensitivity and resolution.
 This progression culminated in the development of a more sophisticated instrument capable of high-resolution spectroscopy, wide-field imaging, and gamma-ray polarization measurements.
 The successful demonstration of NCT's technology in balloon missions laid the groundwork for COSI to be selected as a NASA Small Explorer (SMEX) mission.